Nissin Ebisoba Ichigen: I Tried the Instant Cup Ramen

-The other day when I went shopping at a convenience store near my workplace “Lawson (ローソン)” for the first time in a while, I headed to its instant noodles section as usual to check whether there is something interesting.
+The other day when I went shopping at a convenience store near my workplace “Lawson (ローソン)” for the first time in a while, as usual first and foremost, I headed to the instant noodles section to see whether there is something interesting.

 Nissin Ebi-Soba Ichigen

-When you peel off the paper lid about halfway, you will see lots of dried ingredients scattered over the dried noodles, which consist of soup base powder and toppings such as seasoned pork, Agedama tempura bits, and chopped green onions.
+When you peel back the paper lid about halfway, you will see lots of ingredients scattered over the dried noodle block, which consist of soup base powder and garnishes such as bits of seasoned pork, Agedama, and chopped green onions.

-Finally, according to the ingredient list on the cup, the soup base of this Nissin Ebisoba Ichigen instant ramen consists of lard, pork extract, powdered miso soybean paste, sweeteners, wheat flour, pork seasoning, starch, seafood flavor oil, chicken extract, spices, protein hydrolyzate, shrimp powder, pork flavor oil, shrimp sauce, and yeast extract.
+Lastly, according to the ingredient list on the side of the cup, the soup base of the Nissin Ebisoba Ichigen instant ramen consists of lard, pork extract, powdered miso soybean paste, sweeteners, wheat flour, pork seasoning, starch, seafood flavoring oil, chicken extract, spices, protein hydrolyzate, shrimp powder, pork flavoring oil, shrimp sauce, and yeast extract.